Vincesc/BLAST-explor/README.md

 # BLAST-explor
-These are our own bare-bones implementations for BLAST functionality
+These are our own bare-bones implementations for BLAST functionalities